Jaskew2990/ELK-Stack/ELKStackDev.md

-#### Solution Guide: Filebeat Installation
+#### Filebeat Installation

 ### 1. Installing Filebeat on the DVWA Container
-First, make sure that our ELK server container is up and running.
+Ensure ELK server container is up and running.
 - Navigate to http://[your.VM.IP]:5601/app/kibana.
 Use the public IP address of the ELK server that you created.